 RTL Group's CR activities focus primarily on the following issues: content responsibility, creative/editorial independence and freedom of expression, intellectual property and copyright, fair working conditions, diversity, equity and inclusion (DEI), health, safety and wellbeing, learning (including digital media literacy) and climate change.
 These issues were identified in a materiality analysis in consultation with internal and external stakeholders.
-The core of the survey was the assessment of 19 CR topics - internally, according to their relevance for stakeholders.
-The survey was conducted in 2020 in close consultation with the Group's majority shareholder Bertelsmann. ТЦ
+The core of the survey was the assessment of 19 CR topics - internally, according to their relevance for the business, and externally, according to their relevance for stakeholders.
+The survey was conducted in 2020 in close consultation with the Group's majority shareholder Bertelsmann.